 There are also other magnolia cultivars from the same breeding series (The Little Girl Magnolias – they all have women’s names).
 For instance, Magnolia “Jane” is from the same series and has similar characteristics to the “Betty” (although each plant in the series is slightly different).

-Here is a video I made showing the oldest Betty Magnolia in our yard (~15 years), along with some photos showing the whole plant:
+Here is a video I made showing the oldest Betty Magnolia in our yard (~15 years) in bloom with its characteristic deep rose flowers, along with some photos showing the whole plant:

 Betty Magnolia Spring Blossoms